AlvaroIsrael/akinator-gourmet/README.md

     🧞‍♂️ Akinator Gourmet
 </h1>

+Made with ❤️ by Alvaro Israel 👏🏻 [Get in touch!](https://www.linkedin.com/in/alvaroisraeldesenvolvedor/)

 ## 🗃 What is it?

 This is just a console game to show node.js skills.
 It was part of a code challenge given to me by Objective enterprise.